 - Unusual vaginal discharge or odors: It’s important to know what is causing pain, irritation, discharge and odor so you can treat it.
 These things could be caused by a yeast infection, vaginitis, or STI.
 Read more about our well woman care services.

 - Pain while going to the bathroom (urinary tract infection)

 - Age-related screenings for breast cancer, colon cancer, osteoporosis, and bone health.

 - HPV screening beginning at age 25

-If you have other health symptoms or concerns, such as questions about skin issues, painful joints and aching muscles, anxiety and depression, it is perfectly fine to ask your OBGYN about them.
+If you have other health symptoms or concerns, such as questions about skin issues, painful joints and aching muscles, anxiety and depression, postpartum depression, it is perfectly fine to ask your OBGYN about them.
 As a primary care provider, your OBGYN can give you care and write prescriptions.
 They will also refer you to other specialists as needed.

 How Often You Should Receive an HPV Screening/Pap smear and Pelvic Exam

 Several years ago, women received annual pelvic exams and Pap smears to screen for cervical cancer.
 We’ve since learned that the presence of certain types of HPV (human papillomavirus) is what increases your risk of developing cervical cancer.
 The changes to the cervical cells that lead to cancer take a number of years to develop.
 We know that HPV causes the cells to become abnormal.
 For that reason, HPV screening is routine alone, or in conjunction with a pap smear for women 25 and older.
 If you test negative for HPV, the pelvic exam may not be needed as often as previously recommended.